 - ILL items: $1.00 per day per item.

-- Charge for lost or damaged items: minimum $50, plus $30 processing fee.
+- Charge for lost or damaged items (30 days after due date): minimum $50, plus $30 processing fee.

 Overdue notices are emailed the day after an item becomes overdue.
 Second notices are sent after 5 days.
 At this point circulation privileges are suspended until the item is returned.
 An invoice for replacement cost of the item is sent after 4 weeks.
 If overdue fines accumulate up to $5, patron loses online database and eBook access privileges in addition to checkout privileges.